ngraczykowski/iris-root/organization-name-agent/README.md

 ### using agent in your python code

 To use agent in your python code, installation is necessary.
-After that, it depends what do you want to do.
+After that, it depends on what do you want to do.

 For simple comparison of two names:
 ```